JingDL/Concurrency-Programing/README.md

 Can we replace `while(permit <= 0)` with `if(permit <= 0)`?
 No. We must use `while()` here to handle spurious wakeup.
 When the function calls `cv.wait()`, internally it calls system call `futex()` in Linux (Other OS is similiar).
 If the OS sends a signal to this thread, it can make `cv.wait()` to exit -- This is called spirous wakeup.
 To handle the spurious wakeup, we must recheck the permit value one more time in the while loop.

 Does the thread hold lck from the beginning to the end of `semaphore::wait()`?
 No. When entering `cv.wat()`, the thread atomically unclocks lck and puts itself on a waiting queue.
 When notified by another thread, the thread first locks lck, and then exists from `cv.wait()`.
 When this thread is inside cv.wait(), anther thread calling `seamphore::wait()` won't be blocked by lck.
-This is more sophisticated than simply wrapping the code with `mutex.lock()` and `mutex.unlock()`.

 In `semaphore::post()`, I use `notify_one()` to notify one blocked thread for my situation.
 ```